1967 Los Angeles Rams season

 The 1967 Los Angeles Rams season was the team's 30th year with the National Football League and the 22nd season in Los Angeles.
-Under second-year head coach George Allen, the Rams had a regular season record of 11–1–2, tied for the best in the league (and the best of the George Allen era), and won the Coastal Division title.
+Under second-year head coach George Allen, the Rams had a regular season record of 11–1–2, tied for the best in the league (and the best of the George Allen era), and won the first Coastal Division title.
 It was their first playoff appearance since 1955.